CaptianObvious/Advanced-Mechanism/README.md

 # Advanced-Mechanism
-Mod that reworks recources in Barotrauma
+Mod that reworks resources in Barotrauma